jjak0b/ansible_farm/docs/objects/vm_definition.md

   disks: List of disk entries
   - type: type of the image used for this disk like "raw", "qcow2", etc ...
     devname: device name, for example "hda"
-    src: relative path to the installation path of the image, should be equals to any resource.unarchive's value
+    src: relative path to the installation path of the image, should be equals to any resource.asset_name's value
   kernel:
-    src: relative path to the installation path of the image, should be equals to any resource.unarchive's value
+    src: relative path to the installation path of the image, should be equals to any resource.asset_name's value
     params: the kernel' string of parameter
 ```